Ti-web

 All files needed for Ti-web to function are stored inside a special folder named

-folder gets created the first time you
+The ti-web-files folder gets created the first time you

-.
+run ti-web.
 This folder contains a copy of:

 - the Pitcher SQLite DB